 Last updated on June 12th, 2018

 There are multiple ways to get rides tickets at Nickelodeon Universe.
 You can pay per ‘point’ or you can get an unlimited ride wristband.
 What you choose is really dependent on how much you want to spend and how many rides you wish to go on.
-A lot of time you can find a wristband deal for around $20 dollars around the cities.
-I see people selling them on Facebook Garage sale sites all the time for that price.
-Cub Foods has also been doing a promotion for discounted tickets.
+A lot of time you can find a wristband deal for around $20 dollars around the cities at Subways.
+Sometimes Cub Foods has a promotion for discounted tickets.

 I think one of my favorite rides to watch as a spectator is the kids bumper cars, known as Rugrats Raptarmobiles.
 They are specially designed for the little kids and they will not let the parents in the car with them.
 These kids, do not fully understand the dynamics of how to operate bumper cars.
 It took a good thirty seconds for the to realize that there is a gas pedal and in order to get the car to move, you have to press it down… the whole time.
 Once they mastered that, they had to figure out the steering.
 It required you to turn and then straighten out the wheel.
 It’s a really hard concept.
 All of the parents are on the sidelines trying to coach them on how to operate the cars.
 For a long time, my daughter just spun around in circles.
 There were two kids that spent 2.5 of the 3-minute ride stuck facing each other with their foots on the gas unable to separate from each others car.
 As a parent, you think about how much each ride cost and you want them to take advantage of every second of fun.
 But you have to just forget about that laugh at the situation.